Tiefseetauchner/TiefLied/README.md

     show-annotations: false, // Show annotations of verses etc.
     page-per-song: false, // Start a new page per song
     start-right: true, // Skip a page after title
-  ),
+    index-by-author: false, // Create an index sorted and grouped by authors
+    index-by-title: true, // Create an index sorted and grouped by title ),
   [ ... ] // Body, should contain songs
 )